- Acid hydrolases

-There are different types of lysosomes with different sets of enzymes.
-Any malfunction of lysosomal enzymes may lead to severe physiological failures because the molecules that should be degraded remain in the cell as residual molecules.
+There are different types of lysosomes with different l sets of enzymes.
+Any malfunction of lysosomal enzymes may lead to severe physiological failures because the molecules that should be degraded remain inside the cell as residual molecules.
 For example, type II glycogenolysis (glycogen storage disease) is due to the lack of beta-glucosidase, which catalyzes the glycogen molecules.
-It causes glycogen accumulation in the organs of the body that could be lethal.
+It causes glycogen accumulation in the organs of the body, and that could be lethal.
 Lysosomes are named according to the degradation stage of the molecules they contain: primary lysosomes, secondary lysosomes and residual bodies.
 Residual bodies contain material that can no longer be degraded.
 Lysosomes remain in the cytoplasm, or, as we will see later, may fuse with the cell membrane and release their content to the extracellular space.

 There are three pathways to lysosomes for molecules to be degraded:

 Acid hydrolase enzymes must be also targeted to lysosomes because they are the degradation machines.
 In the TGN of the Golgi complex, these enzymes are included in vesicles and are moved to the multivesicular bodies / late endosomes.
 We already dealt with how acid hydrolases are selected in the TGN (see figure).
 In the Golgi complex, a phosphate is added to a mannose of the enzyme.
 Mannose-6-phosphate is recognized by a membrane receptor in the TGN, and the cytosolic domain of the receptor interacts with adaptor proteins, which in turn interact with clathrin that gathers receptor-hydrolase complexes, which are then included in vesicles directed toward multivesicular bodies/late endosomes.
 There are other proteins needed by lysosomes that do not follow this process.
 For example, some transmembrane proteins, such as proton pumps, contain an amino acid sequence in the cytosolic domain recognized by adaptors proteins.